vasyl1312/first_pet/README.md

 22. Delete products from the cart (resolve bugs)
 23. Delete products from all list
 24. Add msg when edit/delete/add product; update method - edit product
+25. When add new product or add to cart remember a user